RikiLaNeko/NekoBootLoader/documentation.md

 # Technical Documentation

-This document provides a technical overview of the files in the `tinyx86Bootloader` project.
+This document provides a technical overview of the files in the `NekoBootLoader` project.

 ## Bootloaders